 Let's start with changes to revenue assumptions.
 Click 'Revenue Projections' on the main menu bar, which will initially take you to assumptions related to council tax revenues.
-In the first box on council tax levels, change the 'Additional increase for social care' from 1% to 2%.
+In the first box on council tax levels, tick the option 'Allow different rises in council tax levels after a specific year' and make sure the slide is set to 2025.
+Below this, change the 'Basic increase in CT level' from 3% to 2% and the 'Additional increase for social care' from 2% to 1%.
 Next, move to the 'Business rates revenues' tab.
 In the second box, which is for assumptions related to tax base growth, make sure option 1 ('1: Single real growth rate for all areas, %') is selected and set that assumed growth rate to 0.5%.